Sep 24, 2020

 If a person subsequently tests positive for Covid 19 they enter this on the app which will ping the recorded contacted to a server to find out who has been in contact with the individual.
 Should the system determine a person as a close contact , they will be sent a notification asking them to self isolate for 14 days.
 The recipient of this notification is not told who has triggered this notification.
 If you receive an alert, even if you have no symptoms or later receive a negative test result, you must still isolate for 14 days.

-So what we are requesting is that you download the app and scan the code when you arrive at Gentle Dental.
+So what we are requesting is that you download the app and scan the code when you arrive at the Gentle Dental practice in Salisbury.
 You don't need to download a QR code reader - it is all done through the app.
 Don't worry if you haven't got a smart phone.
 We will log your details manually within the practice and delete them after 21 days if NHS track and trace have not requested them.

 You can read more about this on the .nhs link if you would like to find out more.

 The app gives a risk level for your post code and Salisbury is currently amber risk.
 We have spent time rereading our guidelines and are please to say we comply with all the requirements for amber risk and currently can continue to see you for your appointments as planned/booked.
 We will be closely monitoring the situation and advice, and will of course let you know immediately should anything alter.

 On a lighter note we promised a bit more of an introduction to some of the team members you will meet when you attend.

 For so many of you Patricia needs no introduction.
 The practice opened in 2004 and Patricia worked with us from Feb 2006 until February 2017 when she retired to spend time with her husband Alan and her dogs.
 Alan sadly passed away in May 2019 and Patricia has started back with us part time.
 Any of you who remember Patricia first time around will recall that apart from Alan the great love of her life was, and still is, her dogs, Bertie, Maisy and Dolly.